ShinigamiXYZ/rand_PF/README.md

 # rand_PF
 Trying to reach 50 Heads in a row

-you can modify number of heads that you want at line
+you can modify number of heads that you want at line 26 in rand_pf.php

 Maxed reached so far (35)